 Lions Attack & Kill Buffalo Next to Vehicle

-“What followed was a small battle between the lions and buffaloes with the latter retreating and disappearing into the field.
-We were disheartened as we believed we had missed out on witnessing a successful hunt.
-Our hearts were in our stomachs as we thought this was a failed hunt and that the carnivores had lost this battle.
-Little did we know what lay ahead was a rare occasion that we all would never forget."
+“What followed was a small battle between the lions and buffaloes with the latter retreating and disappearing into the bush.
+We were disappointed because we believed we had missed out on witnessing a successful hunt.
+Unimaginably, the scenes to follow would be unforgettable”

-“After hearing a squealing sound from behind, I made a U-turn onto the Baobab loop where the family saw lionesses attacking a buffalo.
-Six lionesses were trying to take a buffalo down.
-During the scurry of “purring” and “whimpering” a male lion appeared and attempted to take the buffalo down from behind and tried to grip the crying buffalo down.
+“After hearing a squealing sound from behind, I made a U-turn onto the Baobab loop where we saw lionesses attacking a buffalo.
+There were six lionesses trying to take the buffalo down.
+During the scurry of “growling” and “whimpering” a male lion appeared.
+He attempted to pull the crying buffalo down from behind.
 Each member of my family of five had different reactions during the occasion.”

-“The entire occasion lasted for about an hour and 20 minutes, with the buffalo eventually being overpowered by a 21 strong Kumana pride of lions.
-For myself and the family the experience was “a dream come true” as we had never seen anything like this ever before.”
+“The entire occasion lasted for about an hour and 20 minutes, with the buffalo eventually being overpowered by the 21-strong Kumana pride of lions.
+For myself and the family, the experience was “a dream come true” since we had never seen anything like this ever before.”

-“Being a nature and wild animal lover I’m a regular at the Kruger National Park and I had actually given up hope that I would ever be one of those fortunate enough to witness this before my very eyes.
-The Ismail family believe the 16th of July 2016 was simply the best day ever!”
+“Being a nature and wild animal lover I’m a regular at the Kruger National Park.
+I had actually given up hope that I would ever be one of those fortunate enough to witness this before my very eyes.
+The Ismail family believes the 16th of July 2016 was simply the best day ever!”